Romeo A. Brawner: Biography

-Brawner was born in Solano, Nueva Vizcaya, the son of Private Lisbon Brawner, an African-American soldier who served from the United States Army, and was part of the Buffalo Soldiers who served during the Philippine–American War.
+Brawner was born in Solano, Nueva Vizcaya, the grandson of Private Lisbon Brawner, an African-American soldier who served from the United States Army, and was part of the Buffalo Soldiers who served during the Philippine–American War.

 Brawner earned his law degree from the University of the Philippines College of Law in 1959.
 He entered the Philippine judiciary in 1975 as a trial court judge in Baguio.
 In 1995, he was appointed by President Fidel Ramos as a Justice of the Court of Appeals of the Philippines.
 In 2005, President Gloria Macapagal Arroyo appointed Brawner as Presiding Justice of the Court of Appeals.
 Immediately upon his retirement from the Court of Appeals, having reached the compulsory retirement age of 70, President Arroyo named Brawner as Commissioner of the COMELEC.

 Prior to his appointment as a Baguio City Court judge and later, as Regional Trial Court Judge of Branch 10 in La Trinidad, Benguet (January 1987 to August 1995), he served as a public prosecutor for 11 years, and was also a professor of law at the Baguio Colleges Foundation (University of the Cordilleras), from 1971 to 1995.
 Also a native of Kiangan, Ifugao, he was a Bureau of Internal Revenue collection agent and a Knight of Columbus member.
 He was conferred the Chief Justice Jose Laurel Judicial Excellence Award as outstanding judge from the Foundation for Judicial Excellence in 1995.

 Brawner grew up in Solano, Nueva Vizcaya.